 Malcolm was the principal operator of his family’s Christmas tree farm for almost 40 years.
 He served on Solebury Township’s first Planning Commission from 1956-1963.
 He was a pioneer in land preservation in Pennsylvania, being the first landowner in Solebury Township to protect his 70-acre family farm under the Heritage Conservancy preservation program.
 Malcolm helped establish the Honey Hollow Environmental Education Center on his farm, now operated by the Bucks County Audubon Society.
 He served on the Society’s board of directors for many years, four of them as president.

 Upon his professional retirement in 1988, Malcolm began his volunteer career in earnest, still focused on natural resource conservation.
 He served for many years as a director of the Bucks County Conservation District, some of them as vice-chair.
-He helped establish the Aquetong Watershed Association and serves on its board.
+He helped establish the Aquetong Watershed Association and served on its board until his passing.

-Malcolm has been a member of the Solebury Township Land Preservation Committee since 1996 and was instrumental in the establishment of the township’s award-winning Land Preservation Program, which has preserved over 3,000 acres in the township.
+Malcolm was a member of the Solebury Township Land Preservation Committee since 1996 and was instrumental in the establishment of the township’s award-winning Land Preservation Program, which has preserved over 3,000 acres in the township.
 In 2010 Solebury Township honored his efforts by naming a new bridge over the Delaware Canal at Canal Park in his honor.
-He has received numerous awards in recognition of his conservation efforts, including in 2011 being named Conservationist of the Year by the Daughters of the American Revolution.
+Malcolm received numerous awards in recognition of his conservation efforts, including in 2011 being named Conservationist of the Year by the Daughters of the American Revolution.